ereiskind/nolcat/docs/source/roadmap.rst

   * List all functions in function call chains ending in a call to `nolcat.ConvertJSONDictsToDataframe.create_dataframe()`
   * For all functions above, adjust to anticipate no return value if successful
   * Adjust tests and function call chain diagram to correspond with above changes
+  * For all tests, get call chains and adjust caplog calls
+  * Confirm all tests still pass

 * Determine if testing in Glue is needed, and if so, save parameters to use for tests to test files
 * Create function to check S3 file existence and type with fuzzy matching